mzia-CH/Styleguides/go/go_review_comments.md

 - For "main" packages, the comment should describe the program's purpose.

 **Package Names**
-- Choose package names that are concise, clear, and avoid redundancy.
+- Choose package names that are concise, clear and avoid redundancy.
 - Avoid generic names like "util" or "common".

 **Pass Values**